jducoeur/jquery-facade/README.md

 # jquery-facade
 A strongly-typed Scala.js facade for jQuery

+**Note:** at this point, I'm clearly not paying enough attention to this library.
+If someone motivated would like to fork it and take over maintenance, let's talk.

 ### Using the Library

 To use jquery-facade, add this line to your libraryDependencies: